“I want to find my life purpose!” I hear you! Here’s 3 Steps to Finding Your Life Purpose.

 “Purpose is the conscious choice of what, where, and how to make a positive contribution to our world.
 It is the theme, quality or passion we choose to center our lives around.”

-Here are 3 steps to defining your Life Purpose:
+Here are 3 Steps to Finding your Life Purpose:

 1) No-one can define your life purpose for you.
 Your life purpose is something within you which firstly begins in deciding that YOU matter – YOU are unique and different from everyone else and YOU are special.
 For 15 minutes each morning, take some time out to sit in a room free of distractions.
 Look upon this time as an opportunity to sit quietly and concentrate on just being in the moment.
 Observe your breath and let your mind empty itself of trying to sort out the day’s problems.
 Instead, focus on you and experience a comfort within yourself.
 This may not come naturally at first and you may find your mind filling with your ‘to do list’.
 When you do, stop, concentrate on an object in the room or the nice scenery outside and clear your mind.